GoogleChrome/lighthouse-ci/docs/getting-started.md

 2. Branches/pull requests are gated on the results of a continuous integration build process (Travis CI, CircleCI, Azure Pipelines, AppVeyor, GitHub Actions, etc).
 3. Your CI process can build your project into production assets (typically provided as an `npm run build` command by most frameworks).
 4. Your project either:
-   A) has a command that runs a production-equivalent web server.
+   A) has a command that runs a web server with production-like assets.
    B) is a static site.

 In the examples that follow, use of GitHub and Travis CI are assumed but the same concepts apply to other providers.
 Refer to your specific provider's documentation for how to accomplish each setup step.